dialoss/avito/README.md

 + Add ads to favorites.
 + Export all ads to Excel.
 + Message campaign to sellers and modifiable list of predefined messages.
-+ Concurrency, scraping is running in at least 6 parallel workers, so estimated speed is 30s/500pages.
++ Concurrency, scraping is running in at least 6 parallel workers, so estimated speed is 500pages in 1min.